galaxyproject/training-material/topics/community/tutorials/sig_create/tutorial.md

 time_estimation: "30m"
 key_points:
   - "Special Interest Groups are a commitment to create and sustain."
-  - "There are centarlised resources to help support running a Special Interest Group."
+  - "There are centralised resources to help support running a Special Interest Group."
   - "SIGs are joyous places for like-minded scientists to interact and share expertise."
 requirements:
 -